kozmoz/node-dymo-printer/README.md

 ### Demos

-The first demo tries to find the label printer and prints "Hello world!"
+The first demo tries to find the DYMO label printer automatically and prints "Hello world!".

 `$ node demo1.js`